3 Dietary Changes to Greatly Improve Your Dog’s Health

 - Also to be used in moderation: Potatoes and sweet potatoes.
 Nutritional powerhouses, yes.
 Calorie-dense starch?
 Yes, that too.

-- Onions, scallions, garlic, shallots (anything in the allium family).
-These can cause anemia in dogs.
+- Onions, scallions, shallots (anything in the allium family): These can cause anemia in dogs.

-Put into human terms, would you end a day of healthy eating and exercise with a jelly donut?
+2. Upgrade Treats: Put into human terms, would you end a day of healthy eating and exercise with a jelly donut?
 I’m guessing that you would not.
 So extend your dog the same nutritional courtesy.
 To augment the healthy diet you provide for your pet, offer very healthy treats as well.
 Read the label on your treats.
 You should be able to pronounce everything on the label.
+For more information about finding healthier treats, check out my post, "Trick or Treat?
+Choosing Treats That Aren't Just Empty Calories."

 Over-the-counter foods are starting to follow suit.
 Some companies offer supplements in the food designed to maximize health and longevity.
 Probiotics, Omega-3 fatty acids, prebiotics (which aid beneficial intestinal bacteria), and glucosamine are now commonplace in wellness diets.
 Think of these as a way to provide more nutritional bang for your buck.

 By incorporating one or more of these ideas, it is possible to significantly improve our pet’s quality of life.
-We and our dogs have but one life to live—let’s feed it well!
+We and our dogs have but one life to liv — let’s feed it well!